peyao/docs/docs/dtgateway_security.md

 ### LDAP Authentication

 LDAP is a directory based authentication mechanism used in many enterprises.
-If your organization uses LDAP for authentication, the LDAP security option is ideal for giving your existing users access to RTS, with the role-based access control and group mapping features.
+If your organization uses LDAP for authentication, the LDAP security option is ideal for giving your existing users access to RTS, with role-based access control and group mapping features.

 There are four variations for configuring LDAP authentication: